DevJosephLee/DevJosephLee/README.md

 - 🧰 Tools - Bootstrap 5, npm, PostgreSQL, Babel, Webpack, Git, GitHub, Slack

 ## 💬 About Me
-Hi, my name is Joseph, and I love to code!
-I currently know JavaScript, React, Node.js, Bootstrap 5, and many more.
+Hi, my name is Joseph Lee, a passionate software engineer from Orange County, California.
+The beauty of software development is that intricate combination of carefully thought out code, with a little sprinkle of creativity, can make any dreams or ideas come to reality.

 ## 📫 Let's Connect!
 - [LinkedIn](https://www.linkedin.com/in/dev-joseph-lee/)